5 common mistakes in Australian native gardens (and the fix)

 3. Watering natives like cottage garden plants

-Shallow, frequent watering.
-It feels attentive and caring, but for most Australian natives it creates exactly the conditions they struggle with most — consistently moist surface soil, shallow root systems that never need to seek water deeper down and elevated risk of fungal issues at the crown and root zone.
+Shallow, frequent watering feels attentive, but for most Australian natives it creates exactly the conditions they struggle with most — consistently moist surface soil, shallow roots that never need to seek water deeper down and elevated risk of fungal issues at the crown and root zone.

 Why natives react badly to this